rubiojr/puppet-pssh/README.md

                     puppet agent -t

 This will run the command 'puppet agent -t' on every node whose FQDN matches /openstack|swift|compute/ (regexp).
 It will try to resolve node names using DNS server 10.0.0.1 and use the IP address instead.
-Also, SSH host key verification also is disabled.
+Also, SSH host key verification has been disabled.

 # Copyright